Biruk-Abere/The-Pretrained-Transformer-Architecture/README.md

 The Transformer architecture , introduced in the paper “Attention is All You Need” by Vaswani et al(2017), replaces the recurrent neural network (RNN) mechanism typically used in sequence to sequence models with self attention mechanisms , which enables parallelization of computation.
 In traditional RNN , the hidden state at each time depends on the hidden state of the previous time step, which makes the computations sequential and not easily parallelizable.
 This can limit the performance of the model on longer sequences, since each time step must wait for the previous time step to compute.

 In contrast, the Transformer architecture utilizes a self attention mechanism, which allows the model to process all input tokens in parallel.
 Specifically, the model computes the attention score for each token in the input sequence based on its relationship with every other token in the sequence.
-The attention scores are used to weight the importance of each token, which are then used to compute a weighted sum of all tokens in the sequence.
+The attention scores are used to weigh the importance of each token, which are then used to compute a weighted sum of all tokens in the sequence.
 This weighted sum, which captures the most relevant information from the input sequence, is then used as input to the subsequent layers of the model.

-Since the attention mechanism considers all token in the input sequence in parallel, the Transformer architecture is more efficient and faster than traditional RNNs, and can process longer sequences without sacrificing performance.
+Since the attention mechanism considers all tokens in the input sequence in parallel, the Transformer architecture is more efficient and faster than traditional RNNs, and can process longer sequences without sacrificing performance.
 Additionally , the Transformer architecture has become a popular choice for various natural language processing tasks such as machine translation ,text generation , and language understanding , due to its superior performance and parallelizability.
 Here, positional information is added to the model explicitly to retain the information regarding the order of words in a sentence, positional encoding is the scheme through which the knowledge of the order of objects in a sequence is maintained.

 ## HOW DOES POSITIONAL ENCODING WORKS ?